Mary E. Haggart: Suffrage

 Mary Haggart was active in the Indiana's suffrage movement beginning in 1869.
-After starting her married life in Danville, IN, she and her husband relocated to the Indianapolis area.
+After starting her married life in Danville, she and her husband relocated to the Indianapolis area.
 The professors of Danville Academy took interest in her lecturing ability, and invited her to deliver an address that she titled "Women's True Culture."
 Her address was described as, "a talk on the education of women without any whining about women's rights or satire about the stronger sex."
 After this lecture, she was asked to repeat it and therefore delivered it formally at a woman's suffrage convention in Indianapolis.
 After her initial lecture at the woman's suffrage convention in Indianapolis the press began to follow along her journey.
 She gained a respectable reputation following her numerous engagements throughout Indiana along with other states.
 Haggart was sent to St. Louis, Missouri in 1877 as a delegate to the National Woman's Suffrage Association.

 Starting in 1877, Haggart held the position of chairman for the Woman Suffrage Central Committee in Indiana.
 She was also one of the originators of the idea of having a women's department in the Indiana State Fair and was later elected president of the Woman's State Fair Association.
 In 1878 and 1879 in Indianapolis, Haggart, along with Florence Anderson, published and edited a weekly Women's Tribune; a paper dedicated to the interests of women.
 The newspaper became a crucial part of the state's Suffrage Association.
 Additionally, she edited the Woman's Domain in Chicago and occasionally contributed to the Woman's Journal.
 In 1880, Haggart went on to hold office in both the National and American suffrage associations.
 She addressed the General Assembly of Indiana and of other states on the behalf of the legal and political equality of women.

 Her work expanded to the eighteenth annual meeting of the American Woman Suffrage Association which was held in the House of Representatives at the Capital in Topeka, Kansas.
 "The Women's State Suffrage Association and the Equal Suffrage Society of Indianapolis composed of Zerelda G. Wallace, Mary F. Thomas, Mary Haggart and Amy E. Dunn who spoke on behalf of a suffrage amendment."
 This opportunity to speak in front of a larger assembly provided a chance for the women to progress the status of women's suffrage, if the suffrage amendment would pass.

-Viewed as one of the ablest advocates of women's enfranchisement, Mary Haggart will be remembered for her dedication to the suffrage movement and work for women's equality in the public sphere.
-While she fought on the behalf of women, she based her views around justice and the inherent rights for all members of the human race as citizens of the United States.
+Mary Haggart is known for her dedication to the suffrage movement, her broader work for women's equality in the public sphere, and her belief in the inherent rights of all United States citizens.